 Monstrous Births: Frankenstein and the Essence of Creation

 Augustus Thomas’s screenplay for Edison Studios’ Frankenstein, directed by J. Searle Dawley in 1910, stands as the first screen adaptation of Mary Shelley’s novel.
 Clocking in at just over 15 minutes, this silent short disturbs not through gore but through its poignant portrayal of isolation.
 Charles Ogle’s creature, pieced from cadaver parts and animated by forbidden science, shambles into life with a visage that conveys pathos rather than rage.
-The film’s climax, where the monster confronts its reflection and dissolves in horror, underscores themes of self-loathing and the hubris of playing God, themes resonant in a era grappling with scientific leaps like electricity and psychoanalysis.
+The film’s climax, where the monster confronts its reflection and dissolves in horror, underscores themes of self-loathing and the hubris of playing God, themes resonant in an era grappling with scientific leaps like electricity and psychoanalysis.
+These ideas mattered because audiences were already wrestling with rapid technological change, and the film gave visual form to their unease about what humans might unleash.

 Duality’s Grip: Dr. Jekyll and Mr. Hyde Unleashed